emmanouilidisk/emmanouilidisk.github.io/_pages/about.md

     <br>
 <br>

-My research interests lie at the intersection of (multi-agent) optimization with deep learning theory and game theory with theoretical computer science.
+My research interests lie at the theoretical foundations of deep learning and AI, (multi-agent) optimization and theoretical computer science.
 <br>
 <br>